 5. View in a small thumbnail

 Thus a very important thing is to have your title readable at the small thumbnail and a visual that isn’t overcrammed with symbols, elements, and text and isn’t too confusing.
-We have milliseconds to make the first impression with cover so confusing cover could hurt.
+We have milliseconds to make the first impression with the cover so confusing cover could hurt.

 6. Convey Mood and Tone of the book

-A sign of great cover is also conveying the right tone and mood for the genre.
+A sign of a great cover is also conveying the right tone and mood for the genre.
 Things like chosen colors, fonts, other design elements and even poses of people added to cover should communicate the right genre of sub-genre.
-For example, a small thing like a running guy would communicate action thriller better than a guy standing still and not holding a gun.
+For example, a small thing like a running guy would communicate an action thriller better than a guy standing still and not holding a gun.

-Or a steamy romance cover would have a couple in different poses and proximity than sweet romance.
+Or a steamy romance cover would have a couple in different poses and proximity than a sweet romance.

 Hope you enjoyed this checklist.
 If so, let me know if you want me to turn this into an actual downloadable document so you can run these quickly through your mind any time you look at a cover and you will increase your chances of finding a winner!

 8 thoughts on “6 Things All Good Book Covers Have in Common”

 I am amazed at how many covers I can’t see on my Kindle.
 Too many dark backgrounds and most fonts aren’t legible or show up at all.
 I have to go on my desktop to buy a book or I have no clue what I am looking at.
 So all this is a moot point.
 Plus I see a lot of covers with the same background art too